emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Decent sorting options and has built in AI recommendation tool. ✔️
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ✔️
+1. Site does have a custom player. ✔️
 1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

 ***